Zingo21/window_to_front/README.md

 A Flutter plugin for making an app appear in front after being logged in by the web browser.

-This plugin was built with help from this codelab from [Google Developers](https://codelabs.developers.google.com/codelabs/flutter-github-client#0).
+This plugin was built with help from this [Codelab from Google Developers](https://codelabs.developers.google.com/codelabs/flutter-github-client#0).